ibm-cloud-docs/cloud-object-storage/help/faq.md

 ### Can I create a bucket, in the same or different region, with a deleted bucket’s name?
 {: #faq-reuse-name}

-If you delete an empty bucket directly with the API, then the name of the bucket becomes available to use within 10 to 15 minutes.
-However, if you delete an instance without deleting the bucket then you cannot immediately reuse the bucket name.
-If you delete an instance, bucket names are held in reserve for seven (7) days.
-After seven days, any bucket names from the deleted instance are made available for reuse.
+A bucket name can be reused as soon as 15 minutes after the contents of the bucket have been deleted and then the bucket has been deleted.

+If the user does not first empty the bucket, then delete the bucket, and instead just [schedules the {{site.data.keyword.cos_short}} service instance for deletion](/docs/cloud-object-storage?topic=cloud-object-storage-provision#deleting-a-service-instance), the bucket name will be held in reserve for seven (7) days until the account reclamation process is completed.